aairabella/hantek-pps2116A/README.md

 Explore the `Hantek_PPS2116A` class in `power.py`.
 There you can find some usefull methods to turn on and off, set current and voltage, and some other interesting tools.

 The `test.py` program is under development.

+## Some issues about usb devices

+USB to UART devices ( `/dev/ttyUSB0` in our system) are loaded with "rw-rw----" permissions by default.
+In order to use it properly with this script, you should change this devices permissions to "rwxrwxrwx".
+You can do that using: `# chmod 777 /dev/ttyUSB0` (Use your device number if different from 0).

+The steps descrived previously has the disadvantage that the permissions are forgoten when the device is unplugged.
+We found a different aproach in [this website](https://www.silabs.com/community/interface/knowledge-base.entry.html/2016/06/06/fixed_tty_deviceass-XzTf) to make a change permanent.